The best independent guide to Central Portugal

 A great way to discover Evora from Lisbon is to join an organised tour.
 This removes the hassle of public transport and provides you with a knowledgeable guide.
 We have worked with GetYourGuide for the previous seven years, and some of their best tours of Evora include:

-The train to Evora departs from Lisbon’s Oriente Train Station.
-This station is connected to the Red Metro Line and is located within the Parque das Nações area.
-The Oriente is large complex, comprising of a metro, bus and train station.
-There is also a shopping complex opposite.
-Interestingly, more passengers pass through this station annually than New York’s Grand Central Station!
+The train to Evora departs from the Oriente train station in Lisbon.
+This station is connected to the red metro line and is located within the Parque das Nações area.
+The Oriente is a large complex comprising of a metro, bus and train station.

-Evora Train Station is the final stop along the service from Lisbon and is situated to the south of the city.
-It is a 500m walk along the Avenida dos Combatentes da Grande Guerra from the train station to the southern city walls, and takes approximately 10 minutes to walk.
+Evora station is the final stop along the service from Lisbon and is situated to the south of the city (GPS: 38.560332, -7.907261).
+From the station, it is a 500m walk along the Avenida dos Combatentes da Grande Guerra to the edge of the historic centre, which takes around 10 minutes.

-Tickets need to be purchased before boarding the bus and allocated seats are displayed on tickets by the word “Lugar”, for example Lugar 12 (seat 12).
+Tickets need to be purchased before boarding the bus, and allocated seats are displayed on tickets.

 Sete Rios is a major bus station